ruvnet/agenticsjs/README.md

 - **Customizable**: Easily customize the look and feel to match your brand.
 - **Modular Components**: Use only the components you need.
 - **Responsive Design**: Optimized for both desktop and mobile devices.
+- **Plugin System**: Extend and customize functionality with plugins.

 ## Installation